Brian Goodman 503.201.2700

 - Providing effective environmental and sustainability education, incorporating Science, Technology, Engineering and Math (STEM); civic skills and green career pathways

-As the Green Ribbon Schools Local Sponsor, California Casualty is providing $2,500 to each Washington awardee to help with expenses traveling to the national honors ceremony in July, held in Washington, D.C.
-The schools also have the option of applying the funds toward further improving their green programs.
+As the Green Ribbon Schools Local Sponsor, California Casualty will provide $1,250 to each Washington awardee to continue sustainability efforts in their schools or help with expenses traveling to the national honors ceremony in Washington, D.C. in September.

 About California Casualty